Beginners 5K Run Training Plan and Tips

 A 5 kilometre race is the perfect challenge for beginner runners or for those who want to get back into running and prepare for bigger and better challenges down the road.
 If you do a quick search on the web, you’ll no doubt find several 5K events being held across the country which you can take part in.

-To help you get ready to smash your 5K, here are our top tips when it comes to training for your race, or jump straight to our 6 week 5K training plan
+To help you get ready to smash your 5K, here are our top tips when it comes to training for your race or personal run, or jump straight to our 6 week 5K training plan

 Why do I need to train for a 5k?